Best Foods for Sharp Mental Focus

 Caffeine: A Natural Cognitive Enhancer

 Dark chocolate contains small amounts of caffeine, which can enhance alertness and concentration.
-Moderate caffeine consumption is associated with improved cognitive performance and a reduced risk of cognitive decline.
+Discover more about how caffeine can enhance mental performance and sustain energy levels.

 Antioxidants and Brain Health